Kyles-HackTX/SomeoneToTalkTo/README.md

     - Model completely made from scratch using a CNN-esque architecture
     - Unfortunately, a FFNN model architecture only yielded half the test accuracy, which is something we learned
 2. Completely full-stack
-    - Model on a cloud with a REST API linking the back-end
+    - Model in the cloud with a REST API linking the back-end
     - A friendly Electron-based front-end so not everything is a black-box
 3. It's ML on the cloud!